alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 ![Flow diagram showing a pathway from IPv4-only networking to IPv6-only with a transitional IPv6-mostly phase in the middle](Mermaid3.png)

+## Potential follow-ups
+In this post, I've focused quite specifically on home networks, and on desktop/mobile devices.
+That was pretty necessary to avoid the post becoming even longer than it already was.
+There's a lot to be said in the server space for this too.
+Broadly, I found that applications deployed directly IPv6-only servers suffer largely the same pitfalls and successes as the desktop ones listed above.

+The one big caveat there is that containerisation and virtualisation technologies seem to all handle this situation in quirky and interesting ways.
+That could (and probably will) justify a post in itself at some point in the future.
+Docker, Podman, WSL, QEMU - your mileage may certainly vary when trying any of the above on an IPv6-only network.
+If you do try it, I'd be interested to see what your conclusions and experiences are.

+As part of this experimentation, I ended up deploying a full OpenBSD home router setup to create an IPv6-mostly network which implements all of the relevant RFCs (including NAT64, DNS64, PREF64 and Op108).
+I noticed while putting the config together that a lot of OpenBSD router config guides online focus very heavily on IPv4 networking and leave out most if not all of this kind of functionality.
+At some point I'll pull it all together and publish it as a guide as it might be useful to the community at large.

 ## Day 30+: Conclusions and recommendations for the future
 Considering everything from my experience so far, I've come away with a few general recommendations:
 * You should deploy IPv6 if your ISP supports it and you haven't bothered yet;